2019 DII women's soccer championship: Bracket, schedule, scores | NCAA.com

 DII women's soccer championship: What to watch

 Grand Valley State doesn't lose at home.
 Well, they have before, it's just been an incredibly long time.
 Wrap your head around this: Grand Valley State hasn't lost at GVSU Soccer Field since October of 2016.
 That includes the GLIAC tournament and NCAA tournament as well.
 Thus far, the Lakers have added 11 more wins at home, giving them 52 in a row, the second-longest streak in DII history.
-They drew the No.1 seed in the Midwest, so once again, teams will have to solve the enigma that has become GVSU Soccer Field to its visitors.
+They drew the No.1 seed in the Midwest, so once again, teams will have to solve the enigma that has become GVSU Soccer Field to its visitors, already adding another win to the streak in the first round.

 DII NEWS: Top women's soccer stories | Follow the DII hub | Sign up for the DII newsletter